alvaroalea/QL_Qsound2/README.md

 # Sinclair QL Qsound2+
 ## Soundcard compatible with QsoundQprint for Sinclair QL

 WARNING!!!
-Actually there is a problem with this design and is not Fully Compatible with QSound, because the music sound at half frecuency, so it's out of tune.
+Actually there is a problem with this design and is not Fully Compatible with QSound, still need to do more test, music sound at half frecuency, so it's out of tune, and probably effects will be diferents.

 (C) 2024 Alvaro Alea Fernandez